 As children, we begin to learn and communicate by telling stories, and this tendency continues as adults.
 Whole industries are based on this most human of characteristics: we are surrounded by newspapers, books, comics, comedians, theatres, television, radio, cinema and adverts; all telling and selling us stories, and inviting us to buy, tell and sell our own.

-Structuring the transition story
+Structuring the transition story: a question of chronology

 - earliest memories;

 - high points in our lives (e.g. times, events, jobs we have really enjoyed/are most proud of);

 - aspects of our lives we haven’t enjoyed so much, and

 - turning points (or ‘light bulb’ moments).

 From that, we can determine what motivates us and what self strengths we have, what our current situation is, what support is available to us, and what strategies we can use and develop to manoeuvre us into a motivating future.
 Transition theory calls these the transition ‘4S’ (after Schlossberg), and each might contain transition ‘assets’ and ‘liabilities’ (strengths and weaknesses).
 However, rather than focus on any apparent liabilities (these can be physical, financial, educational etc), the idea is to simply recognise them, and if necessary, manoeuvre beyond them by harnessing our assets.